jbx-protocol/juice-721-delegate/README.md

-# Juicebox Contribution NFT Reward Mechanism
+# Juicebox NFT Distribution Mechanism

 ## Motivation

-If added to an existing project via a funding cycle, NFT rewards can provide additional incentive for contributors to participate in funding of a project.
+If added to an existing project via a funding cycle, NFTs can provide utility or incentive for contributors to participate in funding of a project.

 ## Mechanic